Kenya travel advice

 Driving

-You may drive using a Canadian driver's licence for up to 90 days from the date of entry into Kenya.
+You can drive in Kenya with a Canadian driver's licence for up to 90 days from your date of entry.
+The licence must be in English otherwise a certified translation is required.

-An International Driving Permit is accepted, if presented with your original Canadian licence.
+An International Driving Permit is accepted, if presented alongside your original Canadian licence.

 - dress conservatively